JizhiziLi/P3M/README.md

 A systematic evaluation of the existing trimap-based and trimap-free matting methods on P3M-10k is conducted to investigate the impact of the privacy-preserving training (PPT) setting on different matting models and gain some useful insights.
 Part of the results are shown as below.
 Please refer to the paper for full tables.

-In the following tables, "B" denotes the blurred images, while "N" denotes the normal images.
+In the following tables, "B" denotes the blurred images, and "N" denotes the normal images.
 "B:N" denotes training on blurred images while testing on normal images, vice versa.

 <table>
 <caption>Table 1.
 Results of trimap-based deep learning methods on P3M-500-P.</caption>